boisgera/pandoc/mkdocs/markdown.md

 Just be sure that the YAML file begins with `---` and ends with `---` or `...`.
 Alternatively, you can use the `--metadata-file` option.
-Using that approach however, you cannot reference content (like footnotes) from the main markdown input document.
+Using that approach however, you cannot reference content (like footnotes) from the main Markdown input document.

 Metadata will be taken from the fields of the YAML object and added to any existing document metadata.
 Metadata can contain lists and objects